Morpheuslabs-io/neo-dapp-demo-01/demo.md

 WIF: KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr
 neo>
 ```
-We get WIF = KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr to login to dApp
+We get WIF = KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr to login to the dApp.

+Or you can get the private key from information of the private network in Blockchain Ops.

 2. Login

-To Login to dApp, click on Login button and fill in WIF (private key):
+Fill in WIF (private key) and then click on Login button and :
 <img src="login.png" alt="NEO-Tutorial"/>

-After login, you will see NEO and Diamond you have in your wallet, if you want to buy some diamonds click on (+) icon to buy.
+After login, you will see the amount of NEO and Diamond you have in your wallet.
+If you want to buy some diamonds click on (+) icon to buy.
 <img src="home.png" alt="NEO-Tutorial"/>

 Buy more diamond
 <img src="buy_diamon.png" alt="NEO-Tutorial"/>

-After click buy you can see new invocation transaction on blockchain explorer or in neo-python wallet logs
+After clicking Buy, you can see new invocation transaction on blockchain explorer or in neo-python wallet logs ("np-prompt -p" -v, then "wallet open ./mywallet")
 <img src="transaction_logs.png" alt="NEO-Tutorial"/>

 3. Buy items